pgalbavy/geneos/cmd/geneos/README.md

 The `geneos` program will help you manage your Geneos environment, one server at a time.
 Some of it's features, existing and planned, include:

 * Set-up a new environment with a series of simple commands
+* Remote systems support (very much early testing)
 * Add new instances of common componments with sensible defaults
 * Check the status of components
-* Stop, start, restart components (without unnecessary delays)
+* Stop, start, restart components (without minimal delays)
 * Support fo existing gatewayctl/netprobectl/licdctl scripts and their file and configuration layout
 * Convert existing set-ups to JSON based configs with more options
 * Edit individual settings of instances